 “Scott, if you don’t mind telling me, when did you realize that you were gay?”

 “That’s cool, Scott.
-That’s the way I am too, but I’ve had a boyfriend since middle school and I think that helped me a lot.
+That’s the way I think about being gay, too.
+But I’ve had a boyfriend since middle school and I think that helped me a lot.
 How about you?”

 “I’ve never had a boyfriend.
 I messed around with a couple guys in seventh and eighth grades, but that was just getting each of us off.
 I’d like to do more, but I decided that I’m going to wait for the right guy and the right time, like when I’m in college.
 How long have you and Ron been boyfriends, Jase?”